hidglobal/digitalpersona-access-management-services/docs/wes-cred-format.md

   </tr>
   <tr>
   <td valign="top">position</td>
   <td valign="top">	 Fingerprint position to enroll.
-For a list of valid fingerprint positions, see the table on the previous page.
+For a list of valid fingerprint positions, see the previous table.
 </td>
   </tr>
   <tr>
   <td valign="top">  samples</td>
   <td valign="top">	List BioSample with fingerprint data to enroll for such position.
-List could include from one BioSample to any BioSamples (see BioSample class <mark style="color:Red;">on page 99.</mark></td>
+List could include one or more  [BioSamples](was-cred-format.md#biosample-class).</mark></td>
   </tr>
 </table>